Ethernet crossover cable

 Intentionally crossed wiring in the crossover cable connects the transmit signals at one end to the receive signals at the other end.

-Many network devices today support auto MDI-X (aka "auto crossover") capability, wherein a patch cable can be used in place of a crossover cable, or vice versa, and the receive and transmit signals are reconfigured automatically within the device to yield a working connection.
+Many network devices today support auto MDI-X (automatic crossover) capability, wherein a patch cable can be used in place of a crossover cable, or vice versa, and the receive and transmit signals are reconfigured automatically within the device to yield a working connection.

 Motivation

 The 10BASE-T and 100BASE-TX Ethernet standards use one wire pair for transmission in each direction.
 This requires that the transmit pair of each device be connected to the receive pair of the device on the other end.
 The 10BASE-T standard was devised to be used with existing twisted pair cable installations with straight-through connections.

 When a terminal device (with an MDI port) is connected to a switch or hub, this crossover is done internally in the switch or hub (MDI-X port).
 A standard straight-through cable is used for this purpose where each pin of the connector on one end is connected to the corresponding pin on the other connector.

 One terminal may be connected directly to another without the use of a switch or hub, but in that case, the crossover must be done in the cabling.
 Since 10BASE-T and 100BASE-TX use pairs 2 and 3, these two pairs must be swapped in the cable.
 This wiring scheme constitutes a crossover cable.
 A crossover cable may also be used to connect two hubs or two switches on their upstream ports.

 Because the only difference between the T568A and T568B pin and pair assignments are that pairs 2 and 3 are swapped, a crossover cable may be envisioned as a cable with one modular connector following T568A and the other T568B (see TIA/EIA-568 wiring).
 Such a cable will work for 10BASE-T or 100BASE-TX.

 The polarity of each pair is not swapped, but the pairs crossed as a unit: the two wires within each pair are not crossed.